bunchc/deck-lint/README.md

 Once Spectral is installed, you can use it to lint your Kong Deck files with the custom rules defined in `plugin-update-check.yaml`.

+1. Clone this repo
+2. Install Spectral
+3. Run `spectral lint` from within this project's directory (see example below)

 To do this, run the following command:

 ```bash